-In online marketing, SEO is the name of the game.
+In online marketing, Search Engine Optimissation, or SEO for short is the name of the game.

 Search engines have created their own industry, with networks of people devoting their lives to helping websites climb search engine rankings.
 In many cases, however, backlinks are still desperately misunderstood.